sh1v-max/Netflix-GPT/ai_usage.md

 - The Gemini key exists in exactly one place outside Google's own
   systems: the `GEMINI_KEY` secret on the `cinegraph-gpt-proxy` Worker.
-It is not in this git repo, not in `.env` (as an active variable — see the backup-only commented line, §9), and not in the built/shipped frontend bundle.
+It is not in this git repo, not in `.env`, and not in the built/shipped frontend bundle.
-- `.env` does contain a **commented-out** backup of the raw key value (`# GEMINI_KEY_BACKUP=...`), added on request purely so it isn't lost. `.env` is gitignored, so this never reaches version control — but if `.env` is ever shared, copied, or the repo's gitignore status changes, that comment goes with it.
-Worth deleting once you're confident you won't need the backup.
+- **A real incident already happened here, worth learning from**: a `.env` line kept a commented-out backup of the raw key (`# GEMINI_KEY_BACKUP=...`) "just in case."
+VS Code's Local History extension snapshotted `.env` (including that line) into `.history/`, which then got swept into a git commit by a broad `git add` and nearly reached GitHub before push protection caught it.
+Fixed by: removing the backup line entirely (a live key has no business sitting in a plaintext comment, however well-intentioned), untracking `.history/` and gitignoring it, and amending the commit before it ever successfully pushed. **Don't reintroduce a "backup" key comment in `.env`** — if the key is ever lost, just generate a new one (§6).
-- If the key ever leaks (accidentally committed, pasted somewhere public, etc.), rotate it immediately: generate a new one in AI Studio, delete the old one there, and run `wrangler secret put GEMINI_KEY` with the new value.
+- If the key ever leaks (accidentally committed, pasted somewhere public, shown in a terminal/chat transcript, etc.), rotate it
+  immediately: generate a new one in AI Studio, delete the old one there, and run `wrangler secret put GEMINI_KEY` with the new value.

 ---